fuzzywalrus/Photoshop-FavIcon-Action/ReadMe.md

 ### Don't forget OpenGraph images & Twitter Card images

 Favicons are only part of the preview game for your website, be sure to include Twitter Card and FaceBook OpenGraph data for much more social media friendly sharing of your website/web app.
 Apple's Messages, Slack, and other popular communication applications use these for Rich Media Previews.
-For both Twitter:card and og tags to work, they both require more than just the images.
+For both Twitter:card and OG tags to work, they both require more than just the images.
 Image requirements are linked below.

 [Facebook Best Practices for Images practices](https://developers.facebook.com/docs/sharing/best-practices#images)